mmkthecoolest/ensemble_tagger_frontend/README.md

 	git clone --recursive https://github.com/mmkthecoolest/ensemble_tagger_frontend.git

 ## Setup and Run
 You will need **python3** installed.
 We will explicitly use the **python3** command below but, of course, if your environment is configured to use python3 by default, you do not need to.
-We have also only tested this on **Ubuntu 18**.
+This fork has only been tested on **Ubuntu 20.04**.
 It most likely works on all recent versions of Ubuntu, but we cannot guarantee it will work in other environments.

 **srcML** and Node.JS will also be needed for the frontend to work.